Skip to main content

 some_asm_function(f1(), f2());

 Sometimes, f2() could be called before f1(), and it's unexpected.
-To fix this behavior, one could specify #pragma compute-asm-ltr, forcing arguments to be always evaluated in ltr-order.
-This was experimental, and therefore turned off by default.
+One could specify #pragma compute-asm-ltr to fix this behavior, forcing arguments to be evaluated constantly in ltr-order.
+This specifier was experimental and, therefore, turned off by default.

-This pragma reorders arguments on a stack, often leading to more stack manipulations than without it.
-In other words, in fixes unexpected behavior, but increases gas consumption.
+This pragma reorders arguments on a stack, often leading to more stack manipulations than without.
+In other words, it fixes unexpected behavior but increases gas consumption.

-Tolk puts arguments onto a stack exactly the same as if this pragma turned on.
-So, its gas consumption is sometimes higher than in FunC if you didn't use this pragma.
+Tolk puts arguments onto a stack exactly as if this pragma is turned on.
+So, its gas consumption is sometimes higher than FunC's if you don't use this pragma.
 Of course, there is no shuffling problem in Tolk.

-In the future, Tolk compiler will become smart enough to reorder arguments targeting less stack manipulations, but still avoiding a shuffling problem.
+In the future, the Tolk compiler will become smart enough to reorder arguments targeting fewer stack manipulations, but still avoiding a shuffling problem.